Delaware Medicaid / Diamond State Health Plan Plus Long Term Care Programs, Benefits & Eligibility Requirements

 Functional Requirements

-How Delaware Medicaid Counts the Home
+How Delaware Medicaid Treats the Home for Eligibility Purposes

 Applying For Delaware Medicaid Long Term Care Programs

-The second step is determining if the applicant meets the financial and functional criteria, also discussed above, for that Long Term Care program.
+The second step is determining if you or your loved one meets the financial and functional criteria, also discussed above, for that program.
 Applying for Delaware Medicaid when not financially eligible will result in the application, and benefits, being denied.

 After financial eligibility requirements are checked and double checked, documentation is gathered, and functional eligibility is clarified, Delaware residents can apply for Medicaid online at Delaware ASSIST.
 Or they can begin the application over the phone or in person by contacting their local Delaware Health and Social Services office.